Woman in a modern kitchen uses her smartphone and laptop.

 • Poor – 580 or lower

-A score in the “good” credit range (or higher) demonstrates that you’ve successfully managed credit in the past and may, therefore, be more likely to repay your debts on time.
-You may qualify for a wider selection of credit cards with a higher credit score.
+By falling in the “good” credit score range or higher, you demonstrate that you’ve successfully managed credit in the past and may therefore be more likely to repay your debts on time.
+You may qualify for a wider selection of credit cards.

 VantageScore® is another popular credit scoring model.
 While VantageScore® also uses a credit scale from 300 to 850, the model categorizes scores differently, according to Experian: